 Denton County Modification Lawyers

-Compassionate Guidance in Highland Village, Flower Mound, Argyle and Surrounding Areas
+Compassionate Guidance in Flower Mound, Flower Mound, Argyle and Surrounding Areas

 At Burrows Law Group, we recognize that your and your child’s needs naturally change with time.
 As a result, standing court orders may be eligible for modification to adapt to those new needs.
 Whether you are a parent who pays support or a parent who receives support, you can petition for modification of the amount or obligation, depending on your situation.
 Our attorneys at Burrows Law Group are a team of compassionate and experienced professionals who can guide you through the modification process and build a strong case for change.